Magnus-SI/FYS4150/Project4/README.md

 mpiexec mmain.out
 ```

 It is currently set to the [2.2, 2.35] temperature interval with 4 million Monte Carlo cycles, which takes 2-3 hours to run on 8 cores.
+For a quicker test run, you can change mcs_max on line 32 to 40000, and my_ising.m_meanstart to 20000 on line 17.
+(Note that the data in the data-folder will be overwritten).